London Fashion Week 2018: Tickets, schedule and everything you need to know

 Show Schedule

-The shedules of shows and presentations have been released and here's the stand out shows to look out for which get the attention of revellers every year.
+The shedules of shows and presentations have been released and here's the stand out shows to look out for which get the attention of the fashion industry every year.

 Friday 16th February